Skip to contents

 This image of a table was generated from the first code example in the `cols_hide()` help file.

 Using another countrypops-based gt table, we can use the population column to provide the conditional placement of footnotes.
 Then, we'll hide that column along with the country_code_3 column.
-Note that the order of the cols_hide() and tab_footnote() statements has no effect on the final display of the table.
+Note that the order of cols_hide() and tab_footnote() has no effect on the final display of the table.

 countrypops |>